-You might spend years in college and tens of thousands of dollars preparing for a career.
-Or you may start a job out of high school, and work your way up to a managerial position.
-Instead, perhaps you take an entrepreneurial route dedicating incredible amounts of time, energy, and money building a business.
+You might spend tons of money and years in college preparing for a career.
+You may start a job out of high school, and work your way up to management.
+Or instead, you’ve taken an entrepreneurial route dedicating incredible amounts of time, energy, and money building a business.

 How is Job Burnout Defined?

 Job burnout isn’t something you get after a couple of horrible days at work.
 It’s much more complicated.